FirelyTeam/firely-docs/vonk/deployment/performance.rst

 Testing performance yourself
 ----------------------------

-Because of all the variables mentioned above the best way to find out whether Vonk's performance is sufficient for your use is: Test it yourself.
+Because of all the variables mentioned above the best way to find out whether Vonk's performance is sufficient for your use is: test it yourself.

 We provide an evaluation license that you can use for any testing, including performance testing.
 See :ref:`getting_started`.